Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 Rather than shoot a new video every time you come up with a new use case or demographic to target, future-proof your videos by making them modular.
 You can film or create scenes that you can easily add to later.
 See an example of this modular format in the insurance onboarding video below, which allows for adding new insurance products in future as another stop on the elevator.

 You can also add new data to old creative to revamp its relevance.
-Personalising with slight tweaks based on data, instead of starting over from scratch, is a lot easier — both on your team and your wallet.
+Personalizing with slight tweaks based on data, instead of starting over from scratch, is a lot easier — both on your team and your wallet.

 Your Videos Aren’t Omnichannel